quadvvvv/ModelEarth-feed/README.md

 Contributions to the [Feed-Player Github Repo](https://github.com/modelearth/feed/) are welcome!
 If you have any improvements, bug fixes, or additional features in mind, feel free to fork this repository, make your changes, and submit a pull request.

+## Team Projects

+Place your name here if your working on an update.

+Gary - Pulling image and video links from a Google Sheet and adding still images to player flow.

+Add a process for saving related notes in Supabase.
+Save the id of the RSS feed from BlueSky.
+Place process within Earthscape.

+Copy the 7 feed paths from our new feed/view index.html page into our Google Sheet.
+Include all of each feed's properties, Path, Title, Description, etc. as columns.

+Loren - Update the formatRow() function in localsite/js/locasite.js to show images when the value contains .jpg and all other image extensions.
+Use ChatGPT to get full list.
+Put loading="lazy" in the img tag so only the visible images load.

+Starting from Gary's Google Sheet pull React, modify the feed view to pull from a csv file and point it at our "requests" repo prompt file.
+CSV pull using D3 sample in our localhost/js/map.js

+Update to pull multiple Bluesky RSS feed links by passing in a comma separated list.

+Allow the text field on the feed/view page to be submitted to refresh the feed pull.

+Update the javascript in this Building Transparency page to allow an API token to be pasted in the "Your API Key" field: https://model.earth/io/template/feed

+Create a Python process using Github Actions that automatically pulls a new Building Transparency token every 24 hours.

+Use Vite to add a Swiper Element into our "feed" repo and provide a filmstrip based on the images in incoming feeds.
+Place in a "swiper" folder.

 ## License

 This project is licensed under the [MIT License](https://github.com/ModelEarth/feed/blob/main/LICENSE),